 Sound Reduction Systems Ltd (SRS) manufacture a range of high performance acoustic products that have a successful history of use within schools, colleges, and other educational establishments.
 We appreciate that both teaching and learning are both acoustically demanding activities and can advise the most practical way to create the perfect environment for both activities.

-The main noise problems that we come across are:
+The main problems with school acoustics that we come across are:

 Excessive reverberation within rooms – This is usually caused by rooms containing large areas of acoustically reflective surfaces such as vinyl or timber flooring, masonry or plastered walls, and concrete or plasterboard ceilings.
 Excessive reverberation can reduce speech intelligibility leading to pupils struggling to understand what is being said and often results in teachers having to increase vocal effort to be heard, causing strain and stress.
 Excessive reverberation affects children with special educational needs (SEN) and hearing impairments disproportionately so needs to be controlled to maximise inclusion within mainstream schools.